walton5511/wikiwikihk/docs/rules.md

 - 7.3 Asking a player for information such as login credentials is forbidden.

-- 7.4 Revealing another player’s personal information is forbidden and will result in a permanent ban on your account.
+- 7.4 Revealing another player’s personal information is forbidden.
 :::
 ---
 :::important  8.
 Ticket System